What is IDEA?

 What is Section 504?

-Section 504 is part of the federal Rehabilitation Act of 1973, which prohibits discrimination based solely upon disability in any program receiving federal financial assistance.
-Any discrimination would subject the entire institution to the possible loss of federal funding.
+Section 504 prohibits discrimination based solely upon disability in any program receiving federal financial assistance.

-Any public school that receives federal funds is subject to the requirements of Section 504.
-Students who have a disability that meets the general definition of a disability but that does not fall into one of the IDEA categories above might be eligible for services under Section 504.
+Students who have a condition meeting the general definition of a disability but who do not fall into one of the IDEA categories might be eligible for accommodations under Section 504.
+Such accommodations might include modification of instruction, grading, or placement.

-What if you think a student may need special services?
+What should you do if you think a student may need special services?

 Students must be assessed to determine if special instruction or related services are necessary for the student to benefit fully from the educational program: